School of Humanities

 Frequently Asked Questions

-The History graduate program's minimum GPA for admission into our Masters’ degree programs is a 3.0 on a 4.0 scale.
+The History Graduate Program's minimum GPA for admission into our Masters’ degree programs is a 3.0 on a 4.0 scale.
 Please remember this is a minimum and the Graduate Admissions Committee usually expects to see a high undergraduate GPA, especially in History courses.
 The program’s minimum GPA for the Ph.D. program is a 3.5 on graduate History courses.
 According to the Graduate Bulletin, applicants with lower GPAs (at least a 2.75) may be considered for Conditional Admission.
-While extremely rare, the History Department may consider such individuals for Conditional Admission if there is other overwhelming evidence (GRE scores, letters of recommendation, etc.) of the possibility of success in graduate coursework and research.
+While extremely rare, the History Department may consider such individuals for Conditional Admission if there is other overwhelming evidence (letters of recommendation, very strong writing sample and personal statement, etc.) of the possibility of success in graduate coursework and research.